 Key Challenge to Remote Plant Growth Monitoring

-For these more recent perks of technology, there is the downside of considerable cost to get set up with remote access to your chambers.
+For these more recent perks of technology, there is the downside of the considerable cost to get set up with remote access to your chambers.
 If you work at a site with dozens of Plant Growth Chamber (PGCs), you may already be enjoying the benefits of remote access.
 In comparison, if you have a small handful or one small reach-in unit, the cost of an integrated HMI control system is often quite prohibitive and difficult to justify in the one-off purchase of a single chamber.

 The Growth of Accessible HMI

 Biora’s advanced controller is taking major steps to bring HMI control technology to the next level of flexibility, functionality, and connectivity.
-Remote access and control along with remote alarms are offered as a standard feature on all Biora Walk-In Chambers controllers.
+Remote access and control and remote alarms are offered as a standard feature on all Biora Walk-In Chambers controllers.
 The uniformity across the Biora range lets researchers receive the same advanced remote access without the excessive price tag.

 Globalisation and Controlled Environment Monitoring